American Backgammon Tour (ABT) Policy

 - The number of placing positions in an ABT main event must be at least 10% of the number of unique players attending (rounded).

-- An ABT main event must restrict each player to a single skill division, must not allow any player to have concurrent live entries nor allow direct buy-ins to later rounds, must draw all initial match-ups and byes randomly, and must be designed to prevent any player from placing more than once in the same event.
+- An ABT main event must run at least two skill divisions, must restrict each player to a single skill division, must not allow any player to have concurrent live entries nor allow direct buy-ins to later rounds, must draw all initial match-ups and byes randomly, and must be designed to prevent any player from placing more than once in the same event.

 - ABT main events must be based on conventional head-to-head match play, and only the win or loss of matches shall be relevant to a player’s advancement or final place in the event (allowing for byes, forfeits, etc.) All planned matches must have a victor (splits are prohibited), though the Tournament Director may change posted match lengths in exceptional circumstances.